-Executive director Darlene Bos says they have volunteers across Canada and on Vancouver Island.
+Executive director Darlene Bos said they have volunteers across Canada and on Vancouver Island.

 The American admits it’s difficult to have statistics on the numbers of deaths.

-"We know this problem has existed for a long time and it wasn’t being spoken about,” she says.
+"We know this problem has existed for a long time and it wasn’t being spoken about,” she said.
 "This level of awareness and with it coming understanding is so hopeful to me.”

-In an email, the Ministry of Advanced Education and Skills Training acknowledges the strain placed on veterinarians and says the province is working to offer more mental health supports for workers, including low- and no-cost counselling services.
-A newly launched government website has also been created to help people find mental health services.
+In an email, the Ministry of Advanced Education and Skills Training acknowledged the strain placed on veterinarians and said the province is working to offer more mental health supports for workers, including low- and no-cost counselling services.
+A government website has also been created to help people find mental health services.

 The province has also created a phone line (1-800-784-2433) for anyone needing help.
 There's also a KUU-US Indigenous crisis line (1-800-588-8717).

-"We do care about their animal, that is a priority, every staff member here,” says Longair.
+"We do care about their animal, that is a priority, every staff member here,” said Longair.
 "We are not miracle workers, we do the best we can, but it’s a team effort.”

 For Dr. Em, owners being responsible and having pet insurance or planning far in advance for appointments is helpful.
 Kindness, meanwhile, goes a long way.

-“Just saying 'thank you,' that would be wonderful,” she says.
+“Just saying 'thank you,' that would be wonderful,” she said.